 DeFi 1.0: Disrupting the TradFi Status Quo

-The foundation of decentralized finance was established in the first place to tackle the woes of the traditional financial systems.
-Barriers to entry, centralized power structures and lack of ownership of funds were the key problems that called for an improved financial system.
+The foundation of decentralized finance was established in the first place to tackle the woes of traditional financial systems.
+Barriers to entry, centralized power structures, and lack of ownership of funds were the key problems that called for an improved financial system.

 As a result, we saw the creation of DeFi — a financial system based on top of blockchains.
-DeFi aims to create a financial ecosystem that is globalized, open for all, and works without banks or any other central entity controlling people’s actions and money.
-And although its evolution into an efficiently functioning system took years, it is doing what it promised to do.
+DeFi aims to create a financial ecosystem that is globalized, open to all.
+It works without banks or any other central entity controlling people’s actions and money.
+Although its evolution into an efficiently functioning system took years, it is doing what it promised to do.
 So how does that look in reality?

 Lending and Borrowing

-The same evolution can be seen in lending and borrowing, with protocols like Aave removing banks and central entities from the equation to provide peer-driven lending and borrowing for users, using smart contracts.
+The same evolution can be seen in lending and borrowing.
+Protocols like Aave removing banks and central entities from the equation to provide peer-driven lending and borrowing for users, using smart contracts.

 So, now, you can just go to Aave, connect your crypto wallet, deposit the required collateral, and take out a loan.
 There are no bank fees, no data requirements and minimal barriers to entry.

 All of this sounds pretty good right?
 Well it is, but DeFi 1.0 also came with its own problems.